embroider-build/ember-auto-import/docs/upgrade-guide-2.0.md

 When used by an addon, ember-auto-import 2.0 will assert that the top-level app package has ember-auto-import >= 2.0.
 Therefore, addons that upgrade to ember-auto-import 2.0 should do their own semver major releases.

-There are too many top-level concerns governed by auto-import to continue to sneak it in via addons, without giving the app having any control over the version range.
+There are too many top-level concerns governed by auto-import to continue to sneak it in via addons, without giving the app any control over the version range.
 Also, ember-auto-import is effectively a polyfill for Embroider, which will become the default for new apps in ember-cli 3.27.
 So apps should be moving toward working with ember-auto-import if they haven't already.

 We will still perform leader election, but only copies that are semver-compatible with the app will be eligible to lead.
 This allows addons to rely on new features in minor releases of ember-auto-import.